 TeamWraps can be open on two or more devices at the same time.
-Two users can walk through a train from either end, reporting in the same Wrap instance.
+Two users can walk through a train from either end, reporting in the same Wrap.
 Changes made on either device are also reflected on the other.
 All changes are persistent and automatically saved in the database.

-TeamWraps gives multiple users concurrent, shared access to a Wrap instance.
+TeamWraps gives multiple users concurrent, shared access to a Wrap.
 Small, colored markers show what field each connected user is currently editing.
-All the users that are connected to the same Wrap instance see all the changes made to the instance in real-time, as they happen.
+All the users that are connected to the same Wrap see all the changes made to the wrap in real-time, as they happen.

 TeamWraps also greatly reduce the risk of data loss, since all data entered by different users is saved continuously, field-by-field in real-time, often surviving also local power cuts or network disconnections.

-The main drawback of using TeamWraps is that there is no option to cancel changes you have already made to a currently open instance.
-If you often open an instance, make changes, and then press Cancel because you changed your mind, TeamWraps may not be for you, because there is no Save or Cancel button – every change is persistent by design.
+The main drawback of using TeamWraps is that there is no option to cancel changes you have already made to a currently open wrap.
+If you often open a wrap, make changes, and then press Cancel because you changed your mind, TeamWraps may not be for you, because there is no Save or Cancel button – every change is persistent by design.

 You two check brake gaps down side one of the train, you two check side two, and you four check brake gaps from the pit.